How to Rebuild Honda CBR 600RR Front Brake Calipers

 Step 8.
 Use a pick tool to remove the old seals.
 Reach back into the bore, hook the old seals on the end of the pick tool and remove them for each of the four bores.

-Replacing the Brake Seals on Your Honda CBR 600
+Replacing the Brake Seals from a Honda CBR 600

 Step 9.
 Install the new seals (two on top, two on the bottom) for each side of the caliper, totaling eight seals.